dimpase/M2/Package-Writing-Style-Guide.md

       * Don't use "different" gratuitously.
 For example, "different matrices" is no more informative than "matrices".
       * Don't use "different" when you mean "various" or "diverse".
-      * Don't use the construction "different than".
+      * Don't use the construction "different than" or "different to".
 Use "different from" instead.
       * Don't use the construction "a different X than Y".
 Say "an X different from Y".
     * Add a comma when starting a sentence with an adverb such as "Finally".
-    * Use "if" as a prelude to "then", but use "whether" to introduce a proposition.
+    * Use "if" as a prelude to "then", but use "whether" (and not "whether or not") to introduce a proposition.
 Example: prefer "determine whether R is reduced" to "determine if R is reduced".
     * Use standard English punctuation.
 In particular, each use of "e.g.", "i.e.", or "resp." should be followed by a comma.